jplhomer/taghound-media-tagger/readme.txt

 4. Filter media items by a specific tag when using the list view of the media library

 == Changelog ==

+= 2.0.1 =
+* Minor updates to the Readme and required PHP version.

 = 2.0.0 =
 * FEATURE: Supports v2 of the Clarifai API!
 You will need to generate an API token to continue using the product.